← Soundcheck Insights

 Every transition recorded with actor, timestamp, prior/new tier, and a reason.
 Visible on the agency detail page.

-Quarter close
+Month close

 Partnership Agreement record